 How stupid do you feel when the interviewer says, “Do you have any questions for me?”
 And you’re all, “No, not right now; I’ll email you if I think of any…” If you want to nail your job interview you should have questions prepared.

 Just use them as examples to help you in your specific job quest.
-This results in your interviewers seeing that you’re really interested and the right person for the job.
+This results in your interviewers realizing that you’re really interested and the right person for the job.

 Yes, a bit of preparation & discipline for something that’s going to change your life is beyond worth it.
-Not only will it change your life but it’s going to make your life amazing 🙂
+Not only will it change your life, but it’s going to make your life unforgettable 🙂